awslabs/Agent-EvalKit/commands/run_agent.md

 4. Follow this execution flow:

     1. Parse user context from user input (if provided)
-    2. Review evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
+    2. Review evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to User Requirements Log in eval-plan.md
-       - `/evalkit.run_agent`: [User input from $ARGUMENTS, or "Not found"]
     3. Execute trace generation and processing pipeline:
        **IMPORTANT**: Always navigate to repository root before any operation in the following process to avoid path errors.
        - **Create requirements.txt**: Detect existing dependencies and consolidate into unified `requirements.txt` at repository root